lstsgroup/vibrant/_sources/Resonance_Raman_spec.md.txt

 &end rtp
 ```

-The final static resonance Raman intensities are reported in 10 $^{-30}$ cm $^2$ /sr. The absorption spectrum frequencies are reported in eV and the intensities are reported in atomic units.
+The final static resonance Raman intensities are reported in 10 $^{-30}$ cm $^2$ /sr. The absorption spectrum frequencies are reported in eV and the intensities are reported in a.u..

 ## b) MD-based RR intensities

-In the MD-based RR calculation, the polarizability derivatives along the normal mode coordinates $Q_{p}$ are replaced with the [time derivatives of the polarizability autocorrelation functions](https://pubs.rsc.org/en/content/articlehtml/2013/cp/c3cp44302g) similarly to the MD-based Raman calculation.
+In an MD-based RR calculation, the polarizability derivatives along the normal mode coordinates $Q_{p}$ are replaced with the [time derivatives of the polarizability autocorrelation functions](https://pubs.rsc.org/en/content/articlehtml/2013/cp/c3cp44302g) similarly to the MD-based Raman calculation.
 We applied fast Fourier transformations to the time-domain dynamic polarizability autocorrelations using the [FFTW](https://www.fftw.org/) library to convert them into the frequency-domain.
 The [MD-based RR intensities](https://pubs.acs.org/doi/full/10.1021/acs.jctc.9b00512) at laser frequency $\omega$ is expressed as a linear combination of isotropic and anisotropic polarizabilities:

 $$
 I_{\textnormal{RR}} (\tilde{\nu}, \omega) = \frac{2h}{8\epsilon_{0}^{2}k_{B}T} \frac{(\omega-\tilde{\nu})^{4}}{\tilde{\nu}} \frac{1}{1-\exp\left(-\frac{hc\tilde{\nu}}{k_{B}T}\right)}\frac{X\delta^{2} (\tilde{\nu}, \omega)+Y\epsilon^{2} (\tilde{\nu}, \omega) }{45}